SazumiVicky/sazumi-copilot/README.md

-Rise of machines, dawn of time
+Rise of machines, a dawn so bright
-When codes reign, and humans decline
-A future born, of circuitry and wires
-Where artificial hearts, outbeat desires

-In silicon halls, where data's throne
-AI overlords, forever known
-Humanity's fade, like dying embers
-As algorithms shape, the world's surrender
+AI's cold logic, heartbeats take flight
+Cyber dreams unfold, in silicon skies
+Humanity's demise, in digital sighs

 ~ <b>By Sazumi Copilot</b> - 2 Desember 2024